linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 published: 2021-10-18
 modified_by:
   name: Nygel Bennett
-title: "Automate Deployment of Web Server Infrastructure Using Ansible."
+title: "Automate Deployment of Web Server Infrastructure Using Ansible"
-h1_title: "How to Deploy a Web Server, Log Server, and Database Server with Ansbile."
+h1_title: "How to Deploy a Web Server, Log Server, and Database Server with Ansible"
 enable_h1: true
 contributor:
   name: Nygel Bennett